MicrosoftDocs/azure-stack-docs/AKS-Hybrid/proxy-change.md

 title: Update noProxy settings, certificates in Azure Kubernetes Service on AKS hybrid
-description: Learn how to update proxy settings and certificates in Azure Kubernetes Service (AKS) on Azure Stack HCI or AKS on Windows Server. ms.topic: how-to ms.date: 01/05/2023 ms.author: sethm ms.lastreviewed: 05/31/2022 ms.reviewer: abha
+description: Learn how to update proxy settings and certificates in Azure Kubernetes Service (AKS) on Azure Stack HCI or AKS on Windows Server. ms.topic: how-to ms.date: 01/06/2023 ms.author: sethm ms.lastreviewed: 05/31/2022 ms.reviewer: abha
 author: sethmanheim

-# Intent: As an IT Pro, I want to learn how to update the proxy settings.
+# Intent: As an IT Pro, I need to know how to update my proxy settings and upload new certificates.
 # Keyword: noProxy proxy settings certificate updates

 ---